 By bringing key adults into the core of this work we can build a much stronger network of support for children, as well as supporting and educating the adults themselves.
 We must empower adults and families.

 By training and raising awareness with key agencies and workers, we can make inroads into tackling the rise in Child Criminal Exploitation, which increasingly targets very young children.
 We must listen to children and we must respect and protect childhood.

 We must bring everyone together in a single-minded mission to do whatever possible to keep children safe from sexual abuse and exploitation.
-This includes breaking through the cultural and social barriers and sensitivities which are often complicit in keeping children trapped in abuse, or leading to it being hidden or not reported.
-We must face truths to protect all children.
+This includes breaking through the cultural and social barriers and sensitivities which can be contributory to keeping children trapped in abuse, and can lead to it being ignored, hidden or not reported.
+We must face truths as adults to protect all children.